Environmental Engineering Minor

 or CEE 721 Environmental Sampling and Analysis

-A minimum of two elective ENE courses.
+Select a minimum of two elective CEE courses.